 10 Best Marijuana Stocks to Buy for 2021

-But 2021 looks like it could be the year.
-Joe Biden was voted into the White House, then got a slim Senate majority in January giving Democrats control of Washington, which signals an improvement (from a regulatory standpoint) from the past few years.
+It doesn't hurt that Joe Biden was voted into the White House, then got a slim Senate majority in January, giving Democrats control of Washington.
+From a federal regulatory standpoint, this signals an improvement from the past few years.

 Here, we'll look at 10 of the best marijuana stocks, funds and other investments for 2021 should the environment continue tilting in its favor.